In the City of Mandurah, the strongest regional competitive effect between 2013/14 and 2018/19 was experienced in Retail Trade.

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2012/13 and 2017/18 in City of Mandurah in 2017/18 shows the three industries with the highest regional competitive effect in City of Mandurah relative to Western Australia were:
+An analysis of employment (Total) change between 2013/14 and 2018/19 in the City of Mandurah in 2018/19 shows the three industries with the highest regional competitive effect in the City of Mandurah relative to Western Australia were:

 The three industries with the lowest regional competitive effect were: